The Evolution of Deck-Building in CLANK!

 Clank!: A Deck-Building Adventure takes it up a notch by adding a board, a backstory about a dungeon, treasure hunters, and, of course, a dragon.

 Players are the aforementioned treasure hunters, seeking to raid a dungeon of as much treasure as they can nab and return to the surface before getting toasted by a territorial dragon.
-All actions and choices the players take are dictated by their and and deck.
+All actions and choices the players take are dictated by their deck.

 When it comes to buying cards, there is a plethora of options.
 You can buy companions to aid you in your treasure-seeking quest.
 You can activate one-time use devices that don't get added to your deck, but provide a helpful boost.
 You can choose to "fight" a monster card in the trade row using the sword symbols on your played cards for gold.
 All this time though, you are focusing on scooping up anything lying around and planning the right time to finally take your artifact.